What do we do?

 More Professional Development

-Internal funding sources can enrich your pedagogy and the culture of teaching at Keene State College.
+Internal funding sources can enrich your pedagogy and the intellectual culture at Keene State College.
 Professional, administrative, or technical staff members who teach, adjuncts, and tenure-track faculty are invited to apply for grants.
-If eligible, the new Faculty Fellows program is another option.
+If eligible, the pilot Faculty Fellows program is another option.
 More about Grants and Faculty Fellows

 For your reference, archived here are key reports from Keene State College about faculty enrichment along with related research citations and handouts, especially on the topics of new faculty, mentoring, and college teaching.
 More about Resources